DanialArab/LLM/Finetuning Large Language Models/readme.md

 + Of course training a foundation of an LLM takes a massive amount of data, maybe hundreds of billions or more words of data and massive GPU compute resources, but with fine-tunning we can take an existing LLM and train it further on our own data

++ It'll be discussed how fine-tunning differs from prompt engineering or **retrieval augmented generation** alone, and how these techniques can be used alongside fine-tuning.
+We'll dive into a **specific variant of fine-tuning that's made GPT-3 into chatGPT called instruction fine-tuning**, which **teaches an LLM to follow instructions.**

 ![](https://github.com/DanialArab/images/blob/main/LLM/fine_tunning_llm_cource_materials.png)